redhat-performance/wppt/README.md

 ```

 > [!NOTE]
-> The structure of the transformed payload is based on the structure defined on the childs of the yaml `translations` node
+> The structure of the transformed payload is based on the structure defined on the childs of the yaml `translations` node.
+>
 > If the `translations` node is left blank, the payload is forwarded untouched.

 #### Multiple Outgoing Webhooks